abinit/abinit/doc/tutorial/eph4mob.md

 but it requires HDF5 with MPI-IO support and memory does not scale.
 Use these additional levels if the memory requirements are under control and you want to boost the calculation.

+If performance is really of concern, you can also try to set [[eph_mrta]] to 0.
+By default, the code computes transport lifetimes both with the SERTA and the MRTA.
+The MRTA requires the computation of the group velocities at $\kk$ and $\kk+\qq$.
+This part is relatively fast yet it does not come for free.
+If you know in advance that you don't need MRTA results, it is possible to gain some speedup by avoiding the computation of $v_{m\kq}$

 ### How to reduce memory requirements